First Strike (1996 film): Critical reception

 The version of the film released in North American cinemas by New Line was met with an overall positive critical response.
 Mike LaSalle of the San Francisco Chronicle gave the film an enthusiastic review:

 One of the pleasures of being alive at this period of history is Jackie Chan.
 There are other pleasures, of course, and other movie pleasures, too.
 But few things in film today are as reliable as a Jackie Chan movie.
 Even if the picture is weak, Chan is never disappointing.
 Watching him in Jackie Chan's First Strike, a brand-new effort opening today, there's no doubt that this is a lovable original and a great popular artist.
 So this time Chan swims with sharks.
 He climbs from balcony to balcony on the top floor of a tall hotel building.
 He even -- get this -- drops 100 feet from a helicopter into a frozen lake, just as the helicopter explodes.

-Roger Ebert reviewed the film in January 1997 and rated it three out of four stars in Lancaster New Era newspaper.
+Roger Ebert reviewed the film in January 1997 and rated it three out of four stars.
 He noted that "Chan is said to be the world's top action star" outside of the United States, and that what "makes him popular is not just his stunts (he is famous for doing them all himself) but his attitude" and reactions to them.
 He said "Jackie Chan is an acquired taste" and the film lacks "the polish of big-budget Hollywood extravaganzas" while the dubbed dialogue "sounds like cartoon captions," but that "Chan himself is a graceful and skilled physical actor, immensely likable, and there's a kind of Boy Scout innocence in the action that's refreshing after all the doom-mongering, blood-soaked Hollywood action movies."

 Arlington Heights Daily Herald newspaper rated it two-and-a-half out of four stars, calling it a "homage to James Bond, spiced up with elaborate fight pieces choreographed to show off Chan's incredible comic battle style."

-It currently has a 57% approval rating on Rotten Tomatoes, with a 6.1/10 average rating from 23 reviewers and 6.8/10 rating from 7 top critics.
+It currently has a 52% approval rating on Rotten Tomatoes, with a 6.2/10 average rating from 23 reviewers.